Time and the Body

 timelessness welling up drop by drop

-until the flood of light transport us
+until the flood of light transports us

 out of ourselves–the mind cannot follow that.